-- Built-in ATX 20-pin power supply connector. - Software power-down when using Windows ® 95. - Supports ring-in feature (remote power-on through external modem, allows system to be turned on remotely. - Resume by Alarm Allows your system to turn on at a preselected time. - Power Loss Recovery In the event of a power outtage your system will automatically turn itself back on without user intervention. - Supports CPU Hardware sleep and SMM (System Management Mode). - Supports Desktop Management Interface (DMI) facilitating the management of desktop computers, hardware and software components and peripherals, whether they are stand-alone systems or linked into networks. (option) - Built-in WOL (Wake-up On Lan) Connector. - Built-in SB-Link Connector.
+- Built-in ATX 20-pin power supply connector. - Software power-down when using Windows[®] 95/98. - Supports ring-in feature (remote power-on through external modem, allows system to be turned on remotely. - Resume by Alarm Allows your system to turn on at a preselected time. - Power Loss Recovery In the event of a power outtage your system will automatically turn itself back on without user intervention. - Supports CPU Hardware sleep and SMM (System Management Mode). - Supports Desktop Management Interface (DMI) facilitating the manage ment of desktop computers, hardware and software components and peripherals, whether they are stand-alone systems or linked into networks. (option) - Built-in WOL (Wake On Lan) Connector. - Built-in SB-Link Connector. - Supports YAMAHA Audio interface (YMF-715B-S).